Bear Spray vs. Pepper Spray: Which Is The Best For Self Defense?

 Also read – Does bear spray expire?

-What Are The Legal Implications of Using Bear Spray?
+What Are The Legal Implications?

 Pepper spray is legal in almost all states, although it is regulated in some.
 In Michigan, for example, pepper spray may not contain more than 18% oleoresin capsicum or any ultraviolet dyes.
 In Wisconsin, the OC percentage drops to 10%, and pepper spray containers are restricted to 2 oz.